migayala/memoriesApp/README.md

-Travel Memories CRUD App
+This was my last project for a bootcamp I attended in 2022.

-- App was created using React, Express, Node.js, and MongoDB.
+* App was created using
+  * React
+  * Express
+  *  Node.js
+  *  MongoDB

-Functionalities include:
+Functionalities include
 - Login / Registration
   - Creating users and storing data in backend
 - Form creation